brianrabern/munroGo/journals/elijah_ramos.md

 April 18, 2023: updated and finished create climb form, updated backend models for climb and adjusted features accordingly

 April 19, 2023: create review frontend form working, display reviews lit page working

+April 20, 2023: refactored map component, installed tailwind and messed around with styling

+April 21, 2023: worked on styling of munro detail pages and dashboard

+April 22, 2023: refactored and organized jsx components into its own file, created working navbar, landing page, and restyled login/sign up pages

+April 23, 2023: installed daisy, remade navbar and added logout functionality, messed around with styling of login/signup

+April 24, 2023: created climb cards and refactored climbs component to use climb cards, repeated for reviews, implemented rough sketch for card carousel for both

+April 25, 2023: styling of dashboard and integration of climbs and reviews compenents as well as listing rank and munros completed